-The bishops usually meet twice a year, however in between meetings the work of the Conference goes on.
-There are 19 standing committees, some with permanent secretariats.
-In addition, the Conference has a permanent council, known as the Permanent Committee, which deals with matters specifically delegated to it by the plenary meeting, as well as with matters that need to be dealt with before Conference can meet again.
+The bishops usually meet twice a year, however in between plenary meetings, the work of the Conference goes on.
+There are eight bishops commissions and two episcopal panels that undertake the work of the Conference.
+In addition, the Conference has a Permanent Committee, which is the Executive and Standing Committee of the Conference and deals with matters specifically delegated to it by the plenary meeting, as well as with matters that need to be dealt with before Conference can meet again.

 GPO Box 368